-It’s impossible to know just how many wagers the Green Bay Packers smashed into pieces in Week 9 of the 2019 NFL season, but surely it was in the hundreds of thousands.
-They were by far the most popular team used in parlays at all of the offshore sports gambling websites last weekend and bettors lost their shirts as the Cheeseheads were sliced and diced.
+It’s impossible to know just how many wagers Green Bay smashed into pieces in Week 9 of the 2019 NFL Season, but surely it was in the hundreds of thousands.
+They were by far the most popular team used in parlays at offshore sports gambling websites last weekend and punters lost their shirts as the Cheeseheads were sliced and diced.

-Another Home Dog that deserves a shoutout is of course the Baltimore Ravens who defended their field and handed New England their first loss of the year.
-This result wasn’t “completely shocking”, however, the final score of 37-20 could certainly be considered as a “drubbing”.
-It’s probably best to assume the Patriots will be taking out some anger on their next opponent, an the Ravens have now proven they can beat elite teams, so use caution if betting against them for the rest of 2019.
+Another group deserving a shoutout is of course Baltimore as they defended home field and handed New England their first loss of the year.
+This result wasn’t “completely shocking”, however, the final score of 37-20 could certainly be considered a “drubbing”.
+It’s probably prudent to assume the Patriots will be taking out some anger on their next opponent, while the Ravens have proven they can beat elite teams, so exercise caution if considering going against them for the rest of 2019.

 On to Week 10…